mllite/keras2sql/README.md

 Are you curious to know if a SQL database can be used to deploy/evaluate a deep-learning model instead of the standard CPU/GPU/CUDA/OpenCL machinery ?

 We use Sklearn2sql.
 Sklearn2sql provides a framework for translating [scikit-learn](https://github.com/scikit-learn/scikit-learn) predictive models into a SQL code for deployment purposes.
 Using this framework, for example, it is possible for a C, perl or java developper to deploy such a model simply by executing the [generated SQL code](https://github.com/antoinecarme/sklearn2sql-demo/blob/master/sample_outputs_round_4/MLPClassifier/BreastCancer/oracle/demo1_MLPClassifier_oracle.sql).
-The system supports the major market databases.
+The system supports the major market databases (db2, firebird, hive, impala, monetdb, MS SQL Server, mysql, oracle, pgsql, sqlite and teradata).

 The goal of this POC is to see if this framework can be applied to deep learning models ([keras](https://github.com/keras-team/keras) + scikit-learn wrapper).